oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     with client_id and redirect_uri controlled by the attacker.
 In this case, the AS will automatically redirect the user agent to the phishing site.

 The AS MUST take precautions to prevent these threats.
 The AS MUST always authenticate the user first and, with the exception of the silent authentication use case, prompt the user for credentials when needed, before redirecting the user.
+Based on its risk assessment, the AS needs to decide whether it can trust the redirect URI or not.
+It could take into account  URI analytics done internally or through some external service to evaluate the credibility and trustworthiness content behind the URI, and the source of the redirect URI and other client data.

-Based on its risk assessment, the AS needs to decide whether it can trust the redirect URI and SHOULD only automatically redirect the user agent if it trusts the redirect URI.
+The AS SHOULD only automatically redirect the user agent if it trusts the redirect URI.
 If the URI is not trusted, the AS MAY inform the user and rely on the user to make the correct decision.